 “This is the only place that supports this, along with the library that does a bit of it,” says Chamberlin.
 “There’s nothing like this institution in terms of what it preserves for history.”

 Celebrate one of Key West’s human treasures, Brewester Chamberlin, and help preserve the cultural heritage of the Florida Keys, with special emphasis on the Custom House, at the Society’s December 5 “Cruise to the 40s Back in Time” fundraiser.
 The evening begins with a cocktail hour at the Custom House Museum, the island’s architectural crown jewel located at 281 Front Street, followed by dinner, music, dancing, and all kinds of 1940s-inspired fun at the Margaritaville Resort & Marina.
-Tickets start at $125 and are available at kwahs.org/event/back-in-time-fundraiser.
-For more information, visit KWAHS.ORG or contact Event Coordinator Dani Holliday at 305.295.6616 x 114.
+Tickets start at $125, for more information visit KWAHS.ORG or contact Event Coordinator Dani Holliday at 305.295.6616 x 114.
 Your Museums.
 Your Community.
 It takes an Island.

 Key West Art & Historical Society will present author and historian Brewster Chamberlin with the 2018 Scotti Merrill Preservation Award at the “Back In Time” gala on December 5.
 The award recognizes an individual who has dedicated him or herself to preserving the cultural heritage of the Florida Keys, with special emphasis on the Custom House.